Traditional vs Low-Code Development: What to Choose?

 Integrations

 With low-code solutions, the situation is rather complicated.
-On the one hand, a lot of platforms come with pre-built connectors for common services like databases or cloud platforms.
+On the one hand, a lot of low-code platforms come with pre-built connectors for common services like databases or cloud platforms.
 With such integrations, it is absolutely simple to connect your apps to different systems.

 Skill requirements